 “These loans are available to small businesses and nonprofits that did not receive a U.S. Small Business Administration Paycheck Protection Program of greater than $500,000 or an Economic Injury Disaster Loan (EIDL) for COVID-19 of greater than $150,000, and small landlords.
 The loans are not forgivable in part or whole.
 The loans will need to be paid back over a 5-year term with interest.”

-If you own a New York-based business and meet the above outlined qualifications, you can read more about the New York Forward Loan Fund here.
+This iteration of the New York Forward Loan Fund is no longer available.
+If you own a New York-based business and meet the above-outlined qualifications, you can read more about the New York Forward Loan Fund here.

 Planning a Way Forward